BZFlag-Dev/bzflag.org/_documentation/developer/bzfs_api_functions/bz_getPlayerBySlotOrCallsign.md

 since: 2.4.0
 category: Player Records
 signatures:
-  -
-    - dataType: const char*
+    - - dataType: const char*
-      description: "The callsign of a player or the slot number (e.g. #2) of the player **with** the pound sign (#)"
+        description: 'The callsign of a player or the slot number (e.g. #2) of the player **with** the pound sign (#)'
         name: name
         default: ~
 returns:
     dataType: bz_BasePlayerRecord*
     description: A pointer to the player record or NULL
 ---

 {% from '_includes/api_utils.html.twig' import api_object %}